-LA I LA LA IV LA O-V DNAME (IDCB, IERR, NAME, NNAME [ISECU][ICR]);
+LA I LA LA IV LA O-V DNAME (IDCB, IERR, NAME, NNAME [ ISECU] [ ICR]);

-IĎCB equired).
-The Data Control Block (DCB) is a four word ch RTE file opened.
-This is used by the system and should IERR Integer (required).
+IDCB Logical array (required).
+The Data Control Block (DCB) is a four word array used for each RTE file opened.
+This is used by the system and should

+IERR Integer (required).
 Error code returned as a result of remote file access.

-NAME Logical array (re quired).
+NAME Logical array (required).
 Current RTE file name up to six characters.

-NNAME Logical array (re quired).
+NNAME Logical array (required).
 New RTE file name up to six characters.

 ISECU Integer by value (optional).
 Two character security code of the old file.

 Remains unchanged.

 ICR Logical array.
-Rowinson where: Logical array.
 Required if file is currently open to user.
-A five word array where: ICR [0] Cartridge number.
+A five word array where:

+ICR[0] Cartridge number.
 If specified the search is limited to just that cartridge.
-If not specified all cartridges are searched, but only the first file encountered with the old name is changed.
-ICR [1]-[4] ASCII representation of the DS device class name, logical device number, or node name for DS/X.25.
+If not specified all cartridges are searched, but only the first file encountered with the scarched, but only the list life encountered with t old name is changed.

+ICR[1]-[4] ASCII representation of the DS device class name,

+logical device number, or node name for DS/X.25.

 DSLINE.

-- CCENo error with DSN/DS at either end.
+CCE No error with DS/3000 at either end.
 Check IERR for result on the HP 1000.
-If IERR < 0, then there is an FMP error.CCLIndicates problems at the HP 3000 end.
-Refer to Appendix A for summary of the RFA error codes.
-This value may also represent a DSN/DS/3000 subsystem or MPE file system error. - CCG Not used.
+If IERR < error codes.
+This value may also represent a DS/3000 subsystem or MPE file system error.